-There is one intermediate milestone for PA 4:
+There are two intermediate milestones for PA 4:

 - Tuesday, Nov.
-20: Before you leave for Thanksgiving, your compiler should generate the Control Flow Graph for a TACList and support the -printDFA option for at least one dataflow analysis. - Friday, Nov.
-30: PA 4 is due.
+22: Before you leave for Thanksgiving, your compiler should generate the Control Flow Graph for a TACList and support the -printDFA option for at least two dataflow analyses.
+(Reaching Copies and Live Variables may be the most straight forward, followed by Constant Folding, and then Available Expressions.) - Friday, Dec.
+2: Your compiler should support the -printDFA option for several of the dataflow analyses and perform at least two optimizations. - Tuesday, Dec.
+6: PA 4 is due.
 Your compiler should support the command line options listed above for the optimizations you have implemented.
 Be sure to include in your writeup any important details about the dataflow and optimization passes, a summary of your testing methodology, and any known bugs.